hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 ### End note

 The full process is a little bit too convoluted to go into step-by-step, but if you're a type designer who wants to do this with their own font, don't hesitate to contact me.

 I'm also not an OpenType expert, so I'm sure the substitution logics could be improved upon.
-I'm open to sharing the modified source file to anyone interested.
+If you're interested in learning more about OpenType, I recommend reading [The OpenType Cookbook](https://opentypecookbook.com/) and the complete [OpenType™ Feature File Specification](https://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html).

 If you have any ideas, suggestions or feedback, let me know.
 You can reach me at `hlotvonen@gmail.com` or leave a comment on [Mastodon](https://typo.social/@gdc/112959308500800771).

 ## Changing the color theme

-You can even change the color theme with CSS [`override-colors`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-palette-values/override-colors)!
-Browser support is great.
+You can change the color theme with CSS [`override-colors`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-palette-values/override-colors)!
+[Browser support](https://caniuse.com/?search=font-palette) is great at ~94%.

 <tiny-box class="u-screen-size">
   <template>